-III-3-1.
-O&M Work Category Codes- Matrixes (Definitions have been moved to the Program Development Manual)
+- III-3-1.
+O&M Work Category Codes- Matrixes (Definitions have been moved to the Program Development Manual) - a.

-- a.
 Operation Work Category Code Matrix by Business Line.
 See Table III-3-3.a. (moved to Program Development Manual). - b.
 Maintenance Work Category Code Matrix by Business Line.
-See Table III-3-3.b. (moved to Program Development Manual).
+See Table III-3-3.b. (moved to Program Development Manual). - c.
+All work in an O&M work package in the Civil Works Integrated Funding Database must be in the same business line as all other work in that work package.
+If the work in one work package belongs to more than one business line, the work package must be replaced with two or more work packages.
+This guidance applies to multipurpose projects as well as other projects, and applies to Increment 1 and 2 work packages as well as other work packages.
+For purposes of this guidance, "joint activities" is the equivalent of a business line, and all work included in a joint activities work package and assigned a joint activities Work Category Code must be truly joint and not specific to any other business line.

-NOTE: TABLE III-3.1a and TABLE III-3.1.b.
+NOTE: TABLE III-3.1.
 Maintenance Work Category Code Matrix (by Business Line).
 See embedded excel file below.